 The mother’s health will definitely reflect on her baby.
 It’s essential to prepare your body to brave the wonderful experience of pregnancy.
 Below are a few tips on eating smartly before conception and deliver a healthy baby:

-Increase protein intake: Like folic acid, protein is another nutrient essential for fertility and conception.
+Like folic acid, protein is another nutrient essential for fertility and conception.
 It’s comparatively easier for non-vegetarian to fill their daily quota of proteins from eggs, chicken, and fish.
-Vegetarians or vegans can emphasize on pulses, legumes, tofu, soybean chunks (Nutella soybean chunks), milk and beans
+Vegetarians or vegans can emphasize on pulses, legumes, tofu, soybean chunks (Nutella soybean chunks), milk and beans.

 It’s not only good for healthy regulation of cholesterol, lustrous hair, and great skin of the mother but boosts brain development of the fetus.
 These are healthy fats and orchestrate the functioning of hormones.
 Fish (esp. salmon) is an excellent source of omega three fatty acids.
-Vegetarians can resort to flax seeds, walnuts and chia seeds easily available in the market
+Vegetarians can resort to flax seeds, walnuts and chia seeds easily available in the market.

 Dairy products such as milk, cottage cheese (paneer), curd, butter, and cheese, etc. are rich in calcium and protein.
 Why buy calcium supplements when you can easily obtain it from various delicious forms?
 Make sure to mix low-fat dairy products with high-fat varieties.
-Totally fat-free products are devoid of all the goodness
+Totally fat-free products are devoid of all the goodness.

 This is the time to wean your body from espresso and vodka shots.
 Both of these may affect your fertility and at later stages, harm the development of the baby.
 Remember, Caffeine is not only present in coffee but also in chocolates, cold drinks, and even green tea.
 Start cutting down.
-Alcohol has been linked to premature delivery, mental retardation, birth defects, and low birth weight babies
+Alcohol has been linked to premature delivery, mental retardation, birth defects, and low birth weight babies.

-Opt for bright multi-colored foods: Red, Yellow and green capsicums, carrots, vegetable salads consisting of cucumber, tomatoes, mushroom, lettuce, beetroot, cabbage, coriander, etc. topped with yummy salad dressing or freshly squeezed lemon juice is the best food for you and your future baby
+Red, Yellow and green capsicums, carrots, vegetable salads consisting of cucumber, tomatoes, mushroom, lettuce, beetroot, cabbage, coriander, etc. topped with yummy salad dressing or freshly squeezed lemon juice is the best food for you and your future baby.

 Whether your work pressure demands this or mood swing, do not skip any meals.
 Stick to at least three meals a day.
-Ensure a proper supply of nutrients to the body which must be replenished with food for optimum functioning
+Ensure a proper supply of nutrients to the body which must be replenished with food for optimum functioning.

-Do visit your obstetrician and discuss the diet.
+Do visit your obstetrician and discuss the healthy diet you can follow during your pregnancy.
 Depending on your physical condition, she may be able to throw more light on your dietary needs.

 These foodstuffs help in the healthy development of the baby’s nervous system, relieve morning sickness, and ensure sufficient blood supply for you and your baby.